-Beautifully restored medieval buildings, breathtaking views around every corner and a giddy network of winding streets strewn with shops, bars and restaurants makes it a great place for a stroll around, with an authentic Italian atmosphere.
+Beautifully restored medieval buildings, breathtaking views around every corner and a giddy network of winding streets strewn with shops, bars, and restaurants make it a great place for a stroll around, with an authentic Italian atmosphere.
 At the very back of the town lies a Teatro Greco.
-As the name suggests its a Greek theater estimated to of been built around the 3rd Century.
+As the name suggests it’s a Greek theater estimated to of been built around the 3rd Century.
 The views from the theater are spectacular, taking in a (usually) smoking Mount Etna and the Bay of Naxos down below.
-As an additional extra 18km north of Taormina likes Forza D’Agro the filming location of the Godfather.
-Worth a visit if your in the area!
+As an additional extra 18km north of Taormina lies Savoca the filming location of the Godfather movie.
+Worth a visit if you are in the area!

 2. Mount Etna

 The most active volcano in Europe and by far the biggest dominating attraction in Eastern Sicily, Mount Etna is a must visit.
 If you head to Etna Sud you have the option to walk around some of the older craters on foot or take a cable car ride to 2,900m, from there it is a 2-4 hour round trip to the summit craters, although there is no need to go that far to get a good feel for the majesty of the mountain.
 The other point of departure is Etna Nord (Piano Provenzana) from where you may walk or take 4X4 buses up to the observatory at 2,400m.
 You may walk to the summit craters from there.
 I would highly advise to not go venturing to the main craters of Etna without a qualified guide.